Steps to Becoming a Teacher

 - Not have had two or more concern forms filed by two or more different professors.

-Note: Candidate will not be permitted to register for courses above EDU 228/EIS 265 unless admitted to the Licensure Program.
+Note: Candidate will not be permitted to register for any professional education courses at the 300 level unless admitted to the Licensure Program.
 A 3.0 GPA must be maintained.

-Candidate must earn state passing scores on all Praxis II tests required for licensure area in order to register for Senior Student Teaching.
+Candidate must earn state passing scores on all Ohio educator licensure assessment tests required for licensure area in order to register for Senior Student Teaching.

 All Senior Student Teachers are required to spend the first two days of the school year (in which they are student teaching) in a classroom in their licensure area in order to observe “start up” procedures.
-Contact Dr. Robert Swanson, Education Department Chair, if you have questions.
+Contact Dr. Robert Swanson, Director of the School of Education, if you have questions.

 Note: Ohio state law requires Bureau of Criminal Identification and Investigation and Federal Bureau of Investigation fingerprint background checks before candidates can be placed in schools.
 For information about this requirement, contact the Education Department Chair.